TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

 3. **Filter Generation Approach**: Opted for an AI-driven approach to filter generation rather than a rule-based system for greater flexibility.
 4. **Single Container for Schema and Data**: Decided to store schema information in the same container as the data for simplicity and improved data locality.
 5. **Text Field Parsing**: Implemented a robust approach to extract all data (metadata and row data) from the text field using a combination of regex for the prefix and manual string splitting/parsing for the data section.
+6. **Partial Class Organization**: Used C# partial classes to organize the large AzureCosmosDbTabularMemory implementation into logical groupings while maintaining a single cohesive class.
+7. **Filename Priority for Schema Generation**: Modified the `ExtractSchemaFromWorkbook` method to prioritize the provided file path over workbook metadata (Title property) when determining the source file name.

 ### Open Questions
 1. **Scaling Strategy**: How to efficiently scale the system for very large datasets?